Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

+In topological terms, this concept seems very natural when one considers manifolds with boundary, and this is how Muller's definition arose.
+Consider a manifold $M$, and a codimension--$1$ embedded submanifold $F$ in the interior of $M$, such that $F$ is two-sided, closed and $\pi_{1}$--injective.
+Then clearly the splitting of $\pi_{1}(M)$ over $\pi_{1}(F)$ determined by $F$ is adapted to the family $\mathcal{S}$ of subgroups of $M$ carried by the components of $\partial M$.
+On the other hand, if $F$ has boundary and is properly embedded, then the corresponding splitting of $\pi_{1}(M)$ over $\pi_{1}(F)$ is likely not to be adapted to $\mathcal{S}$.

+For the purposes of this paper we need to recall from \cite{GSS} some properties of adapted almost invariant subsets of a group, which we summarize in the following lemma.

-\begin{lemma} Let $G$ be a finitely generated group with finitely generated subgroups $H_{1},\ldots,H_{n}$ and $K$, such that $H_{i}\subset K$, and suppose that $G$ has a minimal graph of groups decomposition $\Gamma$, with a vertex $V$ whose associated group is $K$.
-Let $E(V)$ denote the family of subgroups of $K$ associated to the edges of $\Gamma$ incident to $V$.
-For $1\leq i\leq n$, let $Y_{i}$ be a nontrivial $H_{i}$--almost invariant subset of $K$ which is adapted to the family $E(V)$.
+\begin{lemma} Let $\overline{G}$ be a group with subgroups $H$ and $G$, such that $H\subset G$, and suppose that $\overline{G}$ has a minimal graph of groups decomposition $\Gamma$ with a vertex $V$ whose associated group is $G$.
+Let $\mathcal{S}$ denote the family of subgroups of $G$ associated to the edges of $\Gamma$ which are incident to $V$.